zMattew/boarder/README.md

 ## Known issue
 - The api is not implemented but required to sync the db schema.
 In the future should have the functionality exposed.
-- The ui has a cache handler but there isn't fine-graded controle yet.
+- The ui has a cache handler but there isn't fine-graded control yet.
 - Components top bar can't refetch if component is errored and must be performed a full page reload.
 - Can't login with third party or email if was already registered with other provider